 Explore Jermyn Street’s heritage tailoring and crafts and discover the secrets of its celebrated residents.

-Every Friday at 4 pm and Tuesday at 12:45 pm, Dr Cindy Lawford gives a sense-expanding, anecdote-filled tour of Jermyn Street.
+Every Friday at 4 pm, I give a sense-expanding, anecdote-filled Jermyn Street tour.
 You gain special access to traditional shops selling exquisite perfumes, cheeses, cigars and art works.
 You hear how the finest gentlemen’s hats are made and how the best bespoke shirts tailored.

 A fair amount of fascinating trivia comes your way as well, answering questions like: Was the father of Charles II actually Henry Jermyn?
 In which film did James Bond first appear in a Turnbull and Asser double-cuff shirt?
 Floris Perfume is mentioned in which Al Pacino film?
 Which famous movie star got thrown out of a Turkish bath?
 When a World War II bomb fell on St James’s Church, what was Olaf Hambro inspired to buy?

-Reserve your place for a Friday tour at 4 pm, a Tuesday lunchtime tour at 12:45 pm or to arrange a private tour at your convenience by texting 07805 935403 or contacting Cindy Lawford here.
+Reserve your place for a Friday tour at 4 pm or arrange a private tour at your convenience by texting 07805 935403 or contacting me here.

 If you are reserving a place on the day of the tour, please text or phone 07805 935403.

 The Jermyn Street Experience begins at 4 pm on Fridays in front of Jermyn Street Theatre, 16b Jermyn Street, SW1Y 6ST.
 The theatre is between Grosvenor shirts and Getti restaurant, just around the corner from Piccadilly Circus and Osprey.